- What are the Summer Term dates?

 Students with a declared major who need advising during the summer term should contact their assigned advisor or program staff if their assigned advisor isn’t working during the summer term.

-Academic Support and Advising (ASA) will be available all summer to advise students who are undeclared, seeking business, seeking music, seeking music theatre, seeking software engineering, and seeking theatre.
+Major Exploration and Academic Probation (MEAP) will be available all summer to advise students who are undeclared, seeking business, seeking music, seeking music theatre, seeking software engineering, and seeking theatre.

 New students will be advised at New Student Orientation.
 Returning students will be advised through one-on-one appointments in our office.
 More information: 970-351-1391, Major Exploration and Academic Probation website or firstname.lastname@example.org.

 - Will tutoring be available during the summer term?

-The tutoring center operated by Academic Support and Advising will not operate during the summer term, but many faculty and program staff members can recommend private tutors.
+The tutoring center will not operate during the summer term, but many faculty and program staff members can recommend private tutors.

 Free and confidential tutoring assistance for all writing, from College Composition (ENG 122) essays to doctoral dissertations, will be available from the UNC Writing Center in Ross Hall, 1230.
 The center’s summer hours are Tuesday, Wednesday and Thursday, 9:00 a.m. to 2 p.m. by appointment.
 More information: 970-351-2056 or Writing Center website.